 C. Graham and A. Hoffmaster provided an overview of the benefits and core goals of an MPA.
 They also outlined eight building blocks, based on state experiences, that can help stakeholders pursuing an MPA in their state to catalyze activities and generate buy-in.

 III.
-California’s Experience Building Buy-in for a Master Plan for Aging
+California’s Experience Building Buy-in for an MPA

 Speakers: Susan Demarois, Director, California Department on Aging and Sarah Steenhausen, MS, Director of Policy and Advocacy, The SCAN Foundation